Mykrowave/azure-architect-playbook/monitoring/practice-tasks/ReadMe.md

 3) Create a vm and add security monitoring on to integrate with Azure Security Center
 4) Look up how app service release pipeline can automatically add app insights (without need for code)
 5) In Log Analytics, query the cpu time (of timespan x) of 2 different appservice in one result / chart.
+6) For a VM, create a security center playbook to react to rdp connection attempts from my ip